This chapter contains the policies of rOpenSci Software Peer Review.

 - The potential reviewer/editor would receive a direct or indirect financial benefit if the package is accepted

 - The potential reviewer/editor has significantly contributed to a competitor project.

 - There is also a lifetime COI for the family members, business partners, and thesis student/advisor or mentor.

 In the case where none of the associate editors can serve as editor, an external guest editor will be recruited.

 rOpenSci aims to support packages that enable reproducible research and managing the data lifecycle for scientists.
-Packages submitted to rOpenSci should fit into one or more of the categories outlined below.
-If you are unsure whether your package fits into one of these categories, please open an issue as a pre-submission inquiry (Examples).
+Packages submitted to rOpenSci should fit into one or more of the categories outlined either below.
+Statistical software may also be submitted for peer review, for which we have a separate set of guidelines and standards.
+The categories below are for general, and not statistical, software, while the remainder of this chapter applies to both kinds of software.
+If you are unsure whether your package fits into one of the general or statistical categories, please open an issue as a pre-submission inquiry (Examples).